Mary Beth Kester, M.S.

 Director, Office of Policy, Planning, and Evaluation

-Mary Beth Kester, M.S., is the Director of the Office of Policy, Planning, and Evaluation (OPPE) at NCCIH.
-As OPPE Director, she oversees the policy, planning, evaluation, and reporting functions for the Center’s scientific initiatives and programs; preparation of congressional testimony and responses to congressional inquiries; and implementation of the Freedom of Information Act.
+Mary Beth Kester, M.S., is the director of the Office of Policy, Planning, and Evaluation (OPPE) at the National Center for Complementary and Integrative Health (NCCIH).
+As OPPE director, she oversees the policy, planning, evaluation, and reporting functions for the Center’s scientific initiatives and programs; preparation of congressional testimony and responses to congressional inquiries; and implementation of the Freedom of Information Act.

-Ms. Kester began her NIH career in 1993 as a biologist in the NIDDK Intramural Research Program, where she worked in a group co-led by Drs.
+Ms. Kester began her National Institutes of Health (NIH) career in 1993 as a biologist in the NIDDK intramural research program, where she worked in a group co-led by Drs.
 Francis Collins and Allen Spiegel to identify the gene responsible for multiple endocrine neoplasia type 1 (MEN1).
-Her trans-NIH work has included contributing to the development of the NIH Strategic Plan and the NIH Biennial Report and serving on many trans-NIH committees.
+Her NIH-wide work has included contributing to the development of the NIH Strategic Plan and the NIH Biennial Report and serving on many NIH-wide committees.
 She also played important roles in NIAMS and NIBIB communication activities.

 Ms. Kester holds a master of science degree in toxicology from the University of Maryland, Baltimore, and a bachelor of science in microbiology from The Pennsylvania State University.
 Among her awards are two NIH Director’s Awards and three NIH Plain Language Awards.